cskroonenberg/auto-tweeter/README.md

 # auto-tweeter

-Twitter bot designed to tweet things daily for the user.
+Twitter bot designed to tweet things daily for the user with text updates through Twilio's SMS Messaging API

 ## Initialization ##